Bruno Massot: 2017–2018 season

 Savchenko/Massot began their season with silver at the 2017 CS Nebelhorn Trophy.
 Turning to the Grand Prix series, they took silver at the 2017 Skate Canada International after placing first in the short program and second in the free skate.
 Ranked third in the short and first in the free, the pair won gold at the 2017 Skate America.
 Their results qualified them to the Grand Prix Final in December, which they won.

 In November 2017, Massot received German citizenship, allowing the pair to compete for Germany at the 2018 Winter Olympics.

 Savchenko and Massot withdrew from the European Figure Skating Championships on 12 January, in order to focus their preparations for the Olympics.

 After competing in the first part of the team event, Savchenko and Massot competed in the individual pairs event.
 They placed fourth in the short program after Massot doubled a jump.
 On 15 February 2018, Savchenko and Massot won the gold medal at the 2018 Winter Olympics, with a new world record score of 159.31 in the free skate.

 Savchenko and Massot ended the season at the 2018 World Championships in Milan, Italy, where they won their first world title together.
 They set new personal bests in both the short and free programs, in the process setting new world records for the free skate and combined score.
-Massot commented: "It was exactly the season that we wanted.
-We started this season in September and we said, 'we will give our best to win everything.'
+Massot commented, "It was exactly the season that we wanted.
+We started this season in September, and we said, 'we will give our best to win everything.'
 We didn’t go to Europeans in order to prepare for the Olympics.
 I think it was a good choice.
 We realized today that we reached our goal of the season today."

 Following their World Championship victory, it was announced that the pair would take an indefinite break from competition.

 Coaching career

-In the summer of 2018, Massot joined the coaching staff for the Austrian pairs team of Miriam Ziegler and Severin Kiefer.
+In summer 2018, Massot began working as a coach in Caen, France.
+In 2025, he relocated to Angers.